ichbindev/ichbindev/src/pages/DaysOfCode/2020-09-27/index.md

 path: "/100doc/2020-09-27"
 date: "2020-09-27"
 tags: ["100daysofcode"]
-excerpt: "short day"
+excerpt: "but so is home"
-title: "Out of Town"
+title: "Vacation is nice"
 day: "72"
 ---